 * We contributed to the Arrowtown Autumn Festival by presenting ‘People From Our Past.’

-* Writing and editing two issues of the Queenstown Courier magazine each year.
+* Publication of two issues of the Queenstown Courier magazine each year.

-* Collaborating with Danny Knudson and the Lakes District Museum to publish a book on Skippers written by Danny.
+* Collaboration with Danny Knudson and the Lakes District Museum to publish a book on Skippers written by Danny.

 Individual or Family: $25 per calendar year